Selamawit1992/selamawit/README.md

 # selamawit
-I'm noway ALC student,this is my first repository as a full stack engineer
+I'm now an ALX student,this is my first repository as a full stack engineer